What is Brain Metastases?

 There are several potential reasons:

 - There is growing evidence that brain tumors are very different from tumors in other parts of the body and may need to be treated differently.

 - The brain looks familiar.
 Melanocytes arise from the same part of the early embryo as the brain, so the brain might be a very natural environment for melanoma tumors to grow in.

 - The brain has many defenses to reduce the penetration of harmful substances.
-This is called the blood-brain-barrier and it prevents many medications from entering the brain.
+This system is called the blood-brain-barrier, and also it prevents many medications from entering the brain.

 - Treatment options may damage surrounding normal tissue and have significant impact on the quality of life.